ProMPT120/debate-spreadsheet-addon/README.md

 ![Sucdi/Cusid Logo](docs/images/sucdi_cusid.png?raw=true)

 # Documentation
 The documentation to the add-on specifically isn't available yet.
 The source code has some comments to ease up the understanding.
-However most of the code was written due to the really well documented library of Google for [Google Developers spreadsheet](https://developers.google.com/apps-script/reference/spreadsheet/).
+However most of the code was written due to the really well documented library of Google from [Google Developers spreadsheet](https://developers.google.com/apps-script/reference/spreadsheet/).
 # Installation
 The add-on should be approved and made available via the Google add-on gallery.